-All of the activities of FMPA are 6 a business type, as compared to governmental activities.
+All of the activities of FMPA are of a business type, as compared to governmental activities.
 FMPA has no component units to report.
-The Financial Statements can be found on pages $\frac{12}{12}$ through $\frac{14}{14}$ of this report.
+The Financial Statements can be found on pages 12 through 14 of this report.

 The Fund Financial Statements are comprised of a grouping of related accounts that are used to maintain control over resources that have been segregated for specific activities or objectives.
 FMPA, like governments and other special agencies or districts, uses fund accounting to ensure and demonstrate compliance with finance-related legal requirements.
-All of the funds of FMPA are reported on the proprietary basis.
+All of the funds of FMPA are reported on the proprietary basis